MIAS Comprehensive (4 weeks)

-- A well serviced mountain bike suitable for the terrain (level 3 candidates should be on a modern all mountain/enduro bike with a dropper post)
+- A well serviced mountain bike (not e bike) suitable for the terrain.
+A modern all mountain/enduro bike with a dropper post is ideal.

 - A vehicle to get to different riding locations in the area (not essential as we can van share etc between trainer and candidates)